Koine Greek: Origins and history

 Koine Greek arose as a common dialect within the armies of Alexander the Great.
 Under the leadership of Macedon, their newly formed common variety was spoken from the Ptolemaic Kingdom of Egypt to the Seleucid Empire of Mesopotamia.
 It replaced existing ancient Greek dialects with an everyday form that people anywhere could understand.
 Though elements of Koine Greek took shape in Classical Greece, the post-Classical period of Greek is defined as beginning with the death of Alexander the Great in 323 BC, when cultures under Greek sway in turn began to influence the language.

 In its eastern provinces, the Roman Empire communicated almost exclusively in Greek, even in areas where Greek was not the dominant spoken language.
 Local elites and communities, including those in Asia Minor, Arabia, Judaea, Syria, and Egypt, used Greek in inscriptions, documents, and official announcements.

 The passage into the next period, known as Medieval Greek, is sometimes dated from the foundation of Constantinople by Constantine the Great in 330 AD, but often only from the end of late antiquity.
 The post-Classical period of Greek thus refers to the creation and evolution of Koine Greek throughout the entire Hellenistic and Roman eras of history until the start of the Middle Ages.

 The linguistic roots of the Common Greek dialect had been unclear since ancient times.
 During the Hellenistic period, most scholars thought of Koine as the result of the mixture of the four main Ancient Greek dialects, "ἡ ἐκ τῶν τεττάρων συνεστῶσα" (the composition of the Four).
 This view was supported in the early twentieth century by Paul Kretschmer in his book Die Entstehung der Koine (1901), while Ulrich von Wilamowitz-Moellendorff and Antoine Meillet, based on the intense Ionic elements of the Koine – σσ instead of ττ and ρσ instead of ρρ (grc; grc) – considered Koine to be a simplified form of Ionic.

 The view accepted by most scholars today was given by the Greek linguist Georgios Hatzidakis, who showed that despite the "composition of the Four", the "stable nucleus" of Koine Greek is Attic.
 In other words, Koine Greek can be regarded as Attic with the admixture of elements especially from Ionic, but also from other dialects.
 The degree of importance of the non-Attic linguistic elements on Koine can vary depending on the region of the Hellenistic world.

 In that respect, the varieties of Koine spoken in the Ionian colonies of Anatolia (e.g. Pontus, cf. Pontic Greek) would have more intense Ionic characteristics than others and those of Laconia and Cyprus would preserve some Doric and Arcadocypriot characteristics, respectively.
-The literary Koine of the Hellenistic age resembles Attic in such a degree that it is often mentioned as Common Attic.
+The literary Koine of the Hellenistic age resembles Attic in such a degree that it is often mentioned as Attic Koine.